Brinkass/Firmware-Reinstall/README.md

 # Firmware Reinstaller
-A Simple Homebrew Made In ONELUA To Install 3.60 Over 3.60
+A Homebrew Made In Collaberation With CelesteBlue That Allows You To Re-install 3.60 fw.

+Can be used to uninstall REX FW.